Diet - diabetes; Blood sugar management

 - A third sugar, lactose, is a naturally occurring sugar found in dairy products including yogurt and cheese.

 People with diabetes should avoid products listing more than 5 grams of sugar per serving, and some providers recommend limiting fruit intake.
 Although moderation is important, fruits are an important part of any diet.
 They provide essential vitamins, minerals, and antioxidants, as well as fiber.
 You can limit your fructose intake by consuming fruits that are relatively lower in fructose (cantaloupe, grapefruit, strawberries, peaches, bananas) and avoiding added sugars such as those in sugar-sweetened beverages.
-Fructose is metabolized differently than other sugars and can significantly raise triglycerides, though usually a large intake of fructose is needed to do this.
+Fructose is metabolized differently than other sugars and can significantly raise triglycerides, though usually a large intake of fructose is needed to do this (or drinking fructose sweetened beverages with a meal).

 In addition, limit processed foods with added sugars of any kind.
 Pay attention to ingredients in food labels that indicate the presence of added sugars.
 These include terms such as sweeteners, syrups, fruit juice concentrates, molasses, and sugar molecules ending in "ose" (like dextrose and sucrose).